Ferry Plantation House

-In its past, the Ferry Plantation house has been used as most famously a plantation, as well as a tavern, school, and courthouse.
+In its past, the Ferry Plantation House has been used as most famously a plantation, as well as a tavern, school, and courthouse.
 Historically speaking, this former plantation house received its namesake from the historical ferry boat service running the Lynnhaven river, with over eleven stops conducted in its day by cannon fire.
-Sitting on 2.1 acres of land, this federal farm house was built by slave labor on ground facing the western branch of the Lynnhaven River.
+Sitting on 2.1 acres of land, this federal farmhouse was built by slave labor on the ground facing the western branch of the Lynnhaven River.
 It is actually the last remaining historical building on this land, the previous Princess Anne courthouse engulfed by a fire in 1828.